Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 The task definition specifies the IAM roles and compute resources for the task, while the container definition specifies the Docker image and environment variable file locations, and logging configuration for the container.

-Important: ECS Fargate requires the awsvpc
+Important: AWS Fargate requires the awsvpc

 network mode, providing each task with an elastic network interface.
 This ensures that each task has its own network interface, improving isolation and security.
 In our Lambda function code (link), we use the boto3